Dev913/PiDeliverySystem/README.md

 # PiDeliverySystem
 A system that betters most delivery notification systems.
 System was written in python.
+But is not faster than all see not all are slow.
+For the ones that are slow i bettered.
+*I hope to help the ones that are slow as well what i mean is maybe they can utilize this project*

 # Requirements
 1. Raspberry Pi